PelagicCreatures/marlin-app/README.md

-# Example Boilerplate Node ExpressJS Web Application
+# Boilerplate Node ExpressJS Web Application

-This repository is a boilerplate app that includes many common functions of a registered user web app.
+This repository is a boilerplate app that includes many common functions of a web site/app featuring registered users.
 As web apps are usually javascript intensive we use HIJAX to load pages after the initial load.
-The HIJAX implementation is transparent to the user and to search engines.
+This HIJAX implementation is transparent to the user and to search engines.
+This can be used as a starting point for many types of web projects.

 ### Features
 	* ExpressJS framework w/Pug templates
 	* Material Design Availability
 	* Responsive design
 	* HIJAXed pages
-	* Admin data editing UI suite built from data model (list, view, create, edit, delete)
+	* Data model driven database (sequelize)
-	* User API (register, login, logout, email validation, password reset etc)
+	* Complete User API (register, login, logout, email validation, password reset etc)
+	* Admin data editing UI suite automatically built from data model.
+	* ACL access control on tables by user role (superuser, admin, etc.)
-	* Ajax forms and input validation
+	* Ajax forms and unified input validation
 	* Stripe for subscription plans
 	* Packaging automation for client distribution using webpack (sass, ES6) and grunt
 	* ReCaptcha v3 support for registration